dotnet/dotNext/docs/features/cluster/raft.md

 `VoteAsync`, `PreVoteAsync`, `AppendEntriesAsync`, `InstallSnapshotAsync` are methods for sending Raft-specific messages over the wire.
 They are called automatically by core logic located in `RaftCluster` class.
 Implementation of these methods should throw [MemberUnavailableException](xref:DotNext.Net.Cluster.MemberUnavailableException) if any network-related problem occurred.

 The last two methods responsible for serializing log entries to the underlying network connection.
-[IRaftLogEntry](xref:DotNext.Net.Cluster.Consensus.Raft.IRaftLogEntry) is inherited from [IDataTransferObject](xref:DotNext.IO.IDataTransferObject) which represents abstraction for Data Transfer Object.
+[IRaftLogEntry](xref:DotNext.Net.Cluster.Consensus.Raft.IRaftLogEntry) is inherited from [IDataTransferObject](xref:DotNext.IO.IDataTransferObject) interface, which represents abstraction for Data Transfer Object.
 DTO is an object that can be serialized to or deserialized from binary form.
-However, serialization/deserialization process and binary layout are fully controlled by DTO itself in contrast to classic .NET serialization.
+However, the serialization/deserialization process and binary layout are fully controlled by DTO itself in contrast to classic .NET serialization.
 You need to wrap underlying network stream to [IAsyncBinaryWriter](xref:DotNext.IO.IAsyncBinaryWriter) and pass it to `IDataTransferObject.WriteAsync` method for each log entry. `IAsyncBinaryWriter` interface has built-in static factory methods for wrapping [streams](https://docs.microsoft.com/en-us/dotnet/api/system.io.stream) and [pipes](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipelines.pipewriter).
-Note that `IDataTransferObject.Length` may return **null** and you will not be able to identify log record size (in bytes) during serialization.
-This behavior depends on underlying implementation of Write-Ahead Log.
+Note that `IDataTransferObject.Length` may return **null**, and you will not be able to identify log record size (in bytes) during serialization.
+This behavior depends on the underlying implementation of the Write-Ahead Log.
 You can examine value of `IAuditTrail.IsLogEntryLengthAlwaysPresented` property to apply necessary optimizations to the transmission process:
-* If it's **true** then all log entries retrieved from such log has known size in bytes and `IDataTransferObject.Length` is not **null**.
+* If it's **true** then all log entries retrieved from such the log has known size in bytes and `IDataTransferObject.Length` is not **null**.
 * If it's **false** then some or all log entries retrieved from such log has unknown size in bytes and `IDataTransferObject.Length` may be **null**.
 Thus, you need to provide special logic which allows to write binary data of undefined size to the underlying connection.

 The default implementation for ASP.NET Core covers both cases.
 It uses multipart content type where log records separated by the special boundary from each other if `IAuditTrail.IsLogEntryLengthAlwaysPresented` returns **false**.
 Otherwise, more optimized transfer over the wire is applied.
 In this case, the overhead is comparable to the raw TCP connection.